sharovik/devbot/README.md

 ```
 cp events/defined-events.go.dist events/defined-events.go
 ```
-This will fix the issue which might happen during project compilation locally.
+This will fix the issue wiith undefined `events` package, which might happen during project compilation locally.

 ### PHP installation
 You server requires php version of 7.1+ with php-dom module. `It is only required if you will use the wordpress template generation event.`